rafaelmartinsdacosta/english-course/01-companies/02-language-at-work.md

 - Nestlé also invest in people outside of the company.
 - Nestlé is a green company, reducing the use of water, energy and packages.
 - Nestlé has 300,000 emploeeys
+- Nestlé invest on your employees, 80% traineed
 ## 6 - Listen again and answer questions 1-9.

 **1. How old is the company?**